uvarc/rc-website/content/userinfo/quickstart.md

     <div class="card-block">
       <h4 class="card-title">Services</h4>
         <p class="card-text">
-        SOMRC has expertise in the following service areas.
+        UVARC has expertise in the following service areas.
 Click on an area for more information:
         </p>
           <ul>
             <li><a href="/service/bioinformatics/">Bioinformatics & Genomics</a>